LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ## Prepare the Patches

-While you have this Module open, go on an prepare the patch lines you will need to add to the build_loop.yml file.
+You will prepare the patches looking at the repository under GitHub.

+You will need the SHA-1 and the commit comment for each change you made in main_3.2.1_custom.

-Add graphic showing several customizations with comments.
+Add graphic showing GitHub fork with several customizations with comments.

 Important: work from older (bottom) to newer (top) commits when creating the patches.